zenkavi/SRO_DDM_Analyses/notes/hddm_fitstat.md

 index level 1: sample - number of sampled parameter from its posterior predictive
 rt_sampled: rt's calculated using the sampled parameters
 rt: actual rt's

-# TODO:
-Read Ratcliff & Childers for comparison of DDMs and examples of individual difference analyses
-Read Wagenmakers et al for EZ predictions